RagnarB83/ash-documentation/docs/Highlevel_CC_CBS_workflows.rst

     print("Experimental deltaH_form(298K): -17.812 kcal/mol")

 The results of the atomization reaction energy are printed when the thermochemprotocol_reaction function is finished, and the different contributions can be analyzed.
-Not surprisingly, the SCF-energy contribution dominates (~331 kcal/mol), followed by the CCSD correlation energy (~85 kcal/mol), followed by the ZPVE contribution of ~28 kcal/mol (4 bonds are broken), next is the triples correlation (~2.9 kcal/mol), the core-valence+scalar-relativistic contribution (~1.05 kcal/mol) and the atomic spin-orbit coupling (0.08 kcal/mol).
+Not surprisingly, the SCF-energy contribution dominates (~331 kcal/mol), followed by the CCSD correlation energy (~85 kcal/mol), followed by the ZPVE contribution of ~28 kcal/mol (relatively large since 4 bonds are broken), next is the triples correlation (~2.9 kcal/mol), the core-valence+scalar-relativistic contribution (~1.05 kcal/mol) and the atomic spin-orbit coupling (0.08 kcal/mol).

 .. code-block:: text